| OK, so you're shopping for a hosting company and you

 of your desire to find the "best deal", and are counting on your ignorance

 true in the web hosting industry.
-Companies that offer lots of disk space and
+Companies that offer unlimited disk space and

-bandwidth for very low prices are just not able to deliver reliable services,
+bandwidth for very low prices are simply not able to deliver reliable services,

 no matter what they advertise.
 They take advantage of consumers, and trick them

 into exchanging lower prices for a sub-standard product.
-(The really sad thing
+The really dishonest part

 is that most of these companies blatantly advertise a false "uptime guarantee"